Yorkshire Almanac 2026

-9 November 1967: Hervey Rhodes, Saddleworth (WR/GM) woollen manufacturer and Labour peer, on productivity and Pakistani immigration
+9 November 1967: Hervey Rhodes, Saddleworth (West Riding) woollen manufacturer and Labour peer, on investment, productivity and immigration

 House of Lords.
 1967/11/09.
 Yorkshire and Humberside Development.
 Hansard, Vol. 286.
 London: UK Parliament.
 Licensed under Open Parliament Licence, without modification.
 Get it: